bimoware/bimowy/README.md

 src/
 └─ app/
    ├─ api/
-   │  ├─ exercices/
+   │  ├─ exercises/
-   │  │  ├─ db.ts              # Database exercices
+   │  │  ├─ db.ts              # Database exercises
-   │  │  ├─ defs.ts            # Definitions and types for exercices
+   │  │  ├─ defs.ts            # Definitions and types for exercises
-   │  │  └─ route.ts           # API route for getting all exercices data
+   │  │  └─ route.ts           # API route for getting all exercises data
    │  ├─ generate/
-   │  │  └─ route.ts           # API Route to generate an exercice from it's ID
+   │  │  └─ route.ts           # API Route to generate an exercise from it's ID
    │  └─ validate/
-   │     └─ route.ts           # API Route for validating an exercice's answers
+   │     └─ route.ts           # API Route for validating an exercise's answers
-   ├─ exercices/
+   ├─ exercises/
-   │  ├─ [exercice_id]/
+   │  ├─ [exercise_id]/
-   │  │  └─ page.tsx           # Page for displaying a specific exercice
+   │  │  └─ page.tsx           # Page for displaying a specific exercise
-   │  └─ page.tsx              # List page for exercices
+   │  └─ page.tsx              # List page for exercises
    ├─ layout.tsx               # Layout for the application
    ├─ not-found.tsx            # Custom 404 page
    ├─ page.tsx                 # Main page for the app